Tour our Skoolie with Deek Diedricksen of RelaxShacksDOTcom.

 After speaking at the Tiny House and Simple Living Jamboree in Texas last year, I was enamored with the Skoolies I saw there!
 (Skoolie = bus turned into a home.)
 We purchased a turtle shell short bus that used to live at Monticello and began the conversion.

 Watch our progress here on the blog and on Instagram.
-And if you are curious about how much it costs to do the conversion the way we are doing it – here’s the Skoolie Spending page which I don’t update very regularly.
+And if you are curious about how much it costs to do the conversion the way we are doing it – here’s the Skoolie Costs page which I update after each major change we make.
 Stick around!
-We look forward to sharing our Skoolie home with the world as soon as she’s legal!
+We look forward to sharing our Skoolie home with the world now that she is legal with the DMV!